AdobeDocs/campaign-standard.en/help/sending/using/sending-proofs.md

 A proof is a specific message that allows you to test a message before sending it to the main target.
 Recipients of the proof are in charge of approving the message (its content and form).

-There are two types of proofs recipients:
+There are two types of proof recipients:

 * **Test profiles** allow you to target additional recipients who do not match the defined targeting criteria.

    They can be added to a message's audience to detect any fraudulent use of your recipient database or to ensure the emails arrive in the inboxes.
 For more on this, see [Managing test profiles](../../audiences/using/managing-test-profiles.md).

    >[!NOTE]
    >